GDRUDY2021/Racing2D/README.md

+The game is made on the Construct 2 engine

 # Racing2D

 A project that I started working on in 2019 and at the moment I want to complete it.
 This is a race with a top view, the project is free to download and take resources, I will update the repository once a week